specklesystems/speckle-docs-OLD/dev/kits-dev.md

-# Writing your own kit
+# Writing Your Own Kit

 Writing your own Kit is a quite simple task, as long as you are not intimidated by the various AEC software APIs 😁.
 As mentioned in [this page](/dev/kits), kits are made of: